rost9 - stock.adobe.com

-Other important considerations Setaas raised were what happens if the device is compromised and who is liable if something goes wrong.
+Other important considerations Setsaas raised were what happens if the device is compromised and who is liable if something goes wrong.

 “Distributed ledgers have security risks.
 They are made by people.
 They will be hacked.
 Systems designers need to consider what would happen if a bad actor exploits a vulnerability to access someone’s digital identity or digital double.
 Designers need to think about liability,” he said.

-Anonymity, said Setaas, is another challenge in the context of a zero knowledge proof approach where a user is seeking to prove they are over 18, for example, without revealing anything else.
+Anonymity, said Setsaas, is another challenge in the context of a zero knowledge proof approach where a user is seeking to prove they are over 18, for example, without revealing anything else.

 “The problem arises if this approach is used to access a discussion forum, but once access is granted, a user starts spreading illegal information.
 Most people would expect there to be a way of holding that user legally accountable, but that is not possible where access is truly anonymous,” he said.